bschneidr/svrep/README.md

 )
 ```

-We can see that the vaccination survey seems to underrepresent
+We can see that the distribution of race/ethnicity among respondents
-individuals who identify as Black or as Hispanic or Latino.
+differs from the distribution of race/ethnicity in the ACS benchmarks.

 ``` r
 # Compare demographic estimates from the two data sources